-This is a particularly gentle osteopathic approach that can be applied to any part of the body, effectively releasing the strains and tensions as they are detected.
+This is a particularly gentle osteopathic approach that can be applied to any part of the body.
+It involves very gentle hands-on pressure.

 It is important to appreciate that Cranial Osteopathy is not all about 'the head'.